Line Bundles and the Picard Group

 into

 .
-This map, however, depends on the isomorphisms chosen for the fibers, but we can get rid of this dependence by projectivizing.
+This map, however, depends on the isomorphisms chosen for the fibers, and the transition functions will multiply it by a scalar as you move from one chart to another, but we can get rid of this dependence by projectivizing.
 So now we have a rational map

 .
 It’s only a rational map, because we don’t know in advance if the